 What Type of Anesthesia Is Used?

 Diagnostic laparoscopy is performed either under local anesthesia with sedation or with general anesthesia.
-With your help, your surgeon and an anesthesiologist will decide on a method of anesthesia to perform safe and successful surgery.
+With your help, your surgeon and an anesthesiologist will decide on a method of anesthesia to perform safe and successful laparoscopic surgery in Delhi.

 LOCAL anesthesia can be injected into the skin of the abdominal wall to completely numb the area and allow safe placement of a laparoscope.
 Most patients feel a short-lived “bee sting” that lasts a second or two.
 Small doses of intravenous sedation are given at the same time allowing the patient to experience what is known as “twilight” sleep in which patients are arousable but asleep.
 Once an adequate depth of sleep is reached and local anesthesia administered, gas is placed into the abdominal cavity.
 This is called a pneumoperitoneum.
 The patient may experience a bloated feeling.
 The gas is removed at the end of the operation.
 The two most common gases used are nitrous oxide (“laughing gas”) or carbon dioxide.
 There is very little risk of ill-effects of the gas.

 GENERAL anesthesia is given to those patients who are not candidates for “twilight” sleep or who want to be completely asleep.
 General anesthesia may be preferable in patients who are young, who cannot lie still on the operating table, or have a medical condition that is safer to perform in this manner.
 Some patients end up having a general anesthesia even though they prefer local anesthesia with sedation, as the appropriate anesthesia for laparoscopy differs from patient to patient.

 What Preparation Is Required?

 - After your surgeon reviews with you the potential risks and benefits of the operation, you will need to provide written consent for surgery.

 - It is acceptable to shower the night before or morning of the operation.

 - Most diagnostic laparoscopy procedures are performed as an outpatient; meaning you will go home the same day the procedure was performed.